BOOK!

 Maggie Smith and I hope you and our young readers will enjoy Book!

-I'm celebrating the publication of Book! by donating copies to local literacy organizations as well as donating proceeds from book sales on this site to First Book and Reading is Fundamental.
+I celebrated the publication of Book! by donating copies to local literacy organizations as well as donating proceeds from book sales on this site to First Book and Reading is Fundamental and I continue to do so.
 In these small ways, I hope to honor the work that is being done to foster a love of reading and to bring books into the lives of children across the country.

 Last year, during a school visit, I met a child during a school visit who doesn't own a single book.
 Her family owns a television and a few videos, but no books.
 Sarah, the toddler who inspired Book!, is lucky.
 She has parents who will read to her and enrich her life with books.
 I'm certain the little book that enchanted her that afternoon will be just one of many books Sarah will own and love.